Agkistrodon piscivorus: Hunting and diet

 Many authors have described the prey items taken under natural circumstances.
 Although fish and frogs are their most common prey, they eat almost any small vertebrate.
 Fish are captured by cornering them in shallow water, usually against the bank or under logs.
 They take advantage when bodies of water begin to dry up in the summer or early fall and gorge themselves on the resulting high concentrations of fish and tadpoles.
 They are surprisingly unsuccessful at seizing either live or dead fish under water.

-They are opportunistic feeders and sometimes eat carrion, making them one of the few snakes to do so.
+They are opportunistic hunters and sometimes eat carrion, making them one of the few snakes to do so.
 Campbell and Lamar (2004) described having seen them feeding on fish heads and viscera that had been thrown into the water from a dock.
 Heinrich and Studenroth (1996) reported an occasion in which an individual was seen feeding on the butchered remains of a feral hog (Sus scrofa) that had been thrown into Cypress Creek.
-Northern Cottonmouths have an unusual feeding adaptation that allows them to adhere to prey through rotation of their head during swallowing because it aids the jaws in clearing the prey and contributes to the advance of the jaws along the prey.
+Northern cottonmouths have an unusual feeding adaptation that allows them to adhere to prey through rotation of their head during swallowing because it aids the jaws in clearing the prey and contributes to the advance of the jaws along the prey.

 Conant (1929) gave a detailed account of the feeding behavior of a captive specimen from South Carolina.
 When prey was introduced, the snake quickly became attentive and made an attack.
 Frogs and small birds were seized and held until movement stopped.
 Larger prey was approached in a more cautious manner; a rapid strike was executed after which the snake would withdraw.
 In 2.5 years, the snake had accepted three species of frogs, including a large bullfrog, a spotted salamander, water snakes, garter snakes, sparrows, young rats, and three species of mice.
 Brimley (1944) described a captive specimen that ate copperheads (A. contortrix), as well as members of its own species, keeping its fangs embedded in its victims until they had been immobilized.
-Another study done in 2018 found that northern cottonmouths on a diet of only fish when compared to a diet of mice had to eat 20% more to achieve the same growth.
+A 2018 study found that northern cottonmouths on a diet of only fish when compared to a diet of mice had to eat 20% more to achieve the same growth.